 What is a HECM loan?

-The Home Equity Conversion Mortgage program is regulated by the Department of Housing and Urban Development (HUD) and has been in place for several decades.
-The HECM program was designed to allow senior homeowners aged 62 or older to tap into their home equity via a reverse mortgage while they still live in their homes.
+The Home Equity Conversion Mortgage (HECM) program has been in place for several decades and is regulated by the Department of Housing and Urban Development (HUD).
+It was designed to allow senior homeowners aged 62 or older to tap into their home equity via a reverse mortgage while they still live in their homes.

 In other words, the HECM loan allows qualifying homeowners to age in place and access their home equity to pay for needs and wants they may have later in life.

-The program is available to qualified borrowers who have significant equity in their homes and are 62 or older.
+The program is available to qualified borrowers who have significant home equity and are 62 or older.
 Your home does not need to be fully paid for, but if it is, it will just mean more money is available for your use.

 All HECM borrowers must undergo a financial assessment administered by the lender to determine their willingness and ability to maintain the loan requirements, including payment of taxes and homeowners’ insurance.